LocklessFinance/lkl-protocol/README.md

 ## Bugs and Feature Requests

 The code in this repository's main branch is deployed to the Ethereum blockchain and cannot be changed.
-Despite that, the Element community is engaged in the active development of new features and code fixes which are an extension of this code.
+Despite that, the Lockless community is engaged in the active development of new features and code fixes which are an extension of this code.
 If you have a suggestion for a new feature, extension, or cool use case and want to help the community, drop by the dev channel in our [discord] to discuss and you will have a warm welcome!

 For non-security-critical bugs, you can open a public issue on this repository, but please follow our issue guidelines.
 For any security-related critical bugs please report to contact@lockless.finance and follow responsible disclosure standards since these contracts are likely to hold high-value cryptocurrency.
 If you do find a bug there is a Bug Bounty program funded by Lockless Finance [here].
 Additionally, the Lockless Finance Bug Bounty program has been extended to the [Immunefi platform].

 ## Integrations and Code Contributions

-Integrating with the Element protocol's tokens is as easy as adding ERC20 compliant tokens to your project or integrating with the public methods smart contract directly on the Ethereum blockchain.
-Launching new assets on Element is also permissionless but may require some new smart contract code; to write this code please carefully review the specification and don't hesitate to reach out and ask any questions in the dev channel of our [discord].
+Integrating with the Lockless protocol's tokens is as easy as adding ERC20 compliant tokens to your project or integrating with the public methods smart contract directly on the Ethereum blockchain.
+Launching new assets on Lockless is also permissionless but may require some new smart contract code; to write this code please carefully review the specification and don't hesitate to reach out and ask any questions in the dev channel of our [discord].

 We welcome new contributors and code contributions with open arms!
 Please be sure to follow our contribution [guidelines](https://github.com/LocklessFinance/lkl-protocol/blob/main/CONTRIBUTING.md) when proposing any new code.
 Lastly, because Lockless is a community driven protocol, any new code contributions are more likely to be accepted into future deployments of the protocol if they have been openly discussed within the community first.